megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Bonus: [Why is R so weird?](https://twitter.com/WhyDoesR)

 We recommend Roger Peng's [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/).
 It is long, so for the sake of time, focus on sections 1 through 15 (> 8 hours).
 Getting through the whole book, however, will be to your benefit.
-The same can be said of [R4DS](https://r4ds.had.co.nz/) by Hadley Wickham — a long read, but well worth your while if you want to be very familiar with R.
+The same can be said of [R4DS](https://r4ds.had.co.nz/) by Hadley Wickham — a long read, but well worth the time if you want to be very familiar with R.

 Other resources: